 This site is designed to provide a comprehensive resource on social capital and its research.
 All of the content of this site has been written by the author except where referenced.
-More than 500 peer reviewed journal articles and published books and reports on social capital and related topics were used in this research in a lenghtly study completed over 3 years (about the author).
+More than 500 peer-reviewed journal articles and published books and reports on social capital and related topics were used in this research in a lengthy study completed over 3 years (about the author).

 The appeal of social capital stems from its intriguing integration of sociology and economics that some authors have heralded as a very important conceptual innovation or inter and trans disciplinary theoretical integration.

 Although the term social capital is relatively new, the concept is not as it encompasses a variety of other concepts (evolution).
 Broadly, definitions of social capital include reference to social networks and the productive benefits stemming from them.
 There has been an unprecedented acceptance and application of social capital in recent years with authors from a variety of disciplines applying it to numerous applications.
 The authors commonly cited as the source of the contemporary debate are Pierre Bourdieu, James Coleman and Robert Putnam.
 Of these, Putnam is commonly cited for popularizing social capital.
 The speed of the terms application following Putnam’s early work has weakened the theoretical rigor of the concept, leading many authors to question the validity of the concept.
 As identified by Wendy Stone, the supply of tools for empirical measurement outstrips demand.
 What is clear from the literature is that social capital is in a relatively early stage of theorization and much work is required to obtain validity of both conceptualization and operationalization.